Routers - Functions, Types, and Security Features | All About Router

 Routing Protocols

-Routing protocols are used by routers to dynamically find the best path for data transmission.
-They enable routers to share information about network topology and traffic conditions.
+Routing protocols help routers automatically find the best way to send data.
+They let routers share information about the network's layout and conditions.
 Common routing protocols include:

 Security Features of Routers